FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-04-06-writing-an-nx-plugin.md

 image: aerial-view-of-laptop-and-notebook_bw_osc.jpg
 ---

-In this blogpost I would like to explain how you can write a schematic and turn it into an nx plugin or turn an existing schematic into an nx plugin.
+In this blog post I would like to explain how you can write a schematic and turn it into an nx plugin or turn an existing schematic into an nx plugin.

 ## Knowledge Prerequisites